Menopause, a body in balance, hormones and weight gain

 I feel really fatigued all the time, so it’s hard to exercise.
 How do I fix that?

-Nicole: One of the common things I notice with my clients when they’re transitioning through menopause is they are under enormous stress – and stress can be exhausting.
+Nicole: One of the common things I notice with my clients when they’re transitioning, is they are under enormous stress in menopause – and stress can be exhausting.

 Women in this stage (and in every stage, really) need to focus on reducing stress.
 We need to take things off our plate to allow healing during times of depletion.